convergencelabs/mxgraph-adapter/README.md

 The **Convergence mxGraph Adapter** makes it easy to provide a collaborative diagram editing experience using [mxGraph](https://github.com/jgraph/mxgraph) and [Convergence](https://convergence.io).
 This adapter provides shared editing of graph data along with shared pointers and selection.

+A live example, as part of the Convergence Examples, can be found [here](https://examples.convergence.io/examples/mxgraph/).

 This project also forms the basis of the [mxGraph Graph Editor Demo](https://github.com/convergencelabs/mxgraph-demo).

 ## Installation